 As you read more, you will naturally increase your reading speed, and that’s a big advantage on timed tests.
 If you find yourself struggling to read through long passages, you may want to Google some speed reading tips or work with a tutor who can help you learn some of the useful tricks, such as using your finger or a pencil to scan or focusing more on meaningful words.

 6. Print Out Those Practice Tests

-Taking a test online is not the same as taking the paper test.
-In fact, our tutors have seen that students who practice digitally get different results when they take a printed test.
-Since your test will be on paper, take it the same way.
-Free test simulations are a helpful way to practice.
+Taking a test online is not the same as taking a paper test.
+In fact, our tutors have seen that students who practice digitally often get different results when they take a printed test.

 7. Use a Bubble Sheet

 In the same vein, when you’re practicing, you want to keep it as close to the real thing as possible.
 That includes using the bubble sheet for your answers.

 SAT Test Tips and Tricks (During the Exam)